NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 • Error & System Logging

-Detections from the 434MHz receiver will be saved in on the SD card with the following format:
+Detections from the 434MHz receiver will be saved on the SD card with the following format:

 The following CTT products apply to the 434MHz category: